anasxyz/http-server/README.md

 Controls HTTP-wide defaults: `http.new ... http.end`

 `default_buffer_size`, `body_buffer_size`, `headers_buffer_size` - memory buffer sizes for request/response handling.
-> 📌 Using larger buffers can help with big requests, but keep in mind that each connection consumes its own buffers.
-If too many clients are connected at the same time, this can increase memory usage and negatively affect overall performance.
+> 📌 Using larger buffers can help with big requests, but keep in mind that each connection allocates its own buffers in memory.
+If you set large buffers and also have many clients are connected at the same time, this can increase memory usage and may negatively affect overall performance.

 `mime` - path to MIME types definition file.